vgteam/libbdsg/docs/rst/tutorial.rst

 Creating a Path
 ===============

 Generating a linear sequence from this graph could be done in infinitely many ways, due to the interal loop between `n5`, `n6`, and `n8`.
 If we wanted to define a single consensus sequence, we would do this by defining a path.

 .. image:: /img/exampleGraphPath.png

-To create the hilighted path, we would need to create a :class:`odgi.path_handle` in the graph, and then append each :class:`odgi.handle` to the end of the path.
+To create the hilighted path, we would need to create a :class:`bdsg.handlegraph.path_handle_t` in the graph, and then append each :class:`bdsg.handlegraph.handle_t` to the end of the path.

 .. code-block:: python